Beginner

 This is the part most people actually care about.

 You’re not usually paying with SOL in the literal sense.
-Most Solana card setups are designed to feel stable and predictable, which is why stablecoins matter.
+Most Solana card setups are designed to feel stable and predictable, which is why matter.

 Instead of your spending power moving with the market, you’re usually spending from a stablecoin-backed balance that converts to local fiat at the moment of payment.